MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-manage-version-limits.md

 In this tutorial, you will learn how to manage the version history limits for a site, document library, or OneDrive account.
 You will learn how to:

-- Set site level settings for all libraries on the site.
+- Set Version history limits settings on the site.
-- Check progress of your settings update job.
 - Stop an in-progress settings update job.

-Before you begin:
+## Before you begin

-1. Review your **organization’s recovery objectives** and **version storage use quota targets** along with the **site-specific version storage needs** to evaluate if a break of inheritance of version settings at site, library, or OneDrive account level is needed.
+- Review your **organization’s recovery objectives** and **version storage use quota targets** along with the **site-specific version storage needs** to evaluate if a break of inheritance of version settings at site, library, or OneDrive account level is needed.

-2. If needed **run an impact analysis** with the desired setting, to understand the impact the new setting would have using current version storage usage patterns.
+- If needed **run an impact analysis** with the desired setting, to understand the impact the new setting would have using current version storage usage patterns.
-3. For site version settings, evaluate the scope of document libraries that should be updated.
+- For site version settings, evaluate the scope of document libraries that should be updated.
 Depending on business need, you can choose one of the following:
     - Update new libraries only without impacting existing library settings.
     - Update existing libraries only and inherit organization default settings for new libraries.
     - Update both existing and all new libraries for consistent version storage at the site level.

 ## Set Version limits for a Site

-You can set version limits on a site by running the [**Set-SPOSite**](/powershell/module/sharepoint-online/set-sposite) command.
-Once you run the command, you can review progress of the settings update background job or optionally cancel the update job that are `<InProgress>`.
+You can set version limits on a site by running the [**Set-SPOSite**](/powershell/module/sharepoint-online/set-sposite) command to break inheritance from the organization version history limits.

+- Use the `–ApplyToNewDocumentLibraries` parameter to apply the changes only to new libraries created in the site.

+- Use the `–ApplyToExistingDocumentLibraries` to only update the Version history limits on existing libraries on a site.
+Any new library created inherits the default organization limits.

-### Example: Apply Automatic Version history limits on a site
+### Example: Apply Automatic version history limits to all document libraries on a site

 Run the following commands to **apply Automatic setting** to all document libraries on a site.